|CNY Hiking HOME PAGE||Central Adirondacks||NCT - Siamese Ponds Wilderness|

 Dug Mountain Brook Path - (0.3 miles) begins on the shore of Indian Lake and continues southeast along Dug Mountain Brook and ends at Dug Mountain Brook Falls.

 North Country National Scenic Trail (FUTURE) - Nearly 24 miles of the future North Country Trail will pass through Siamese Ponds Wilderness.
 The future North Country Trail is scheduled to enter the wilderness following the Cisco Creek Trail.
-The crossing of the Kunjamuk River can be tricky at times, which future NCT thru hikers will have to be prepared for.
 See our NCT - Siamese Ponds Wilderness page to get an early look on the future North Country Trail in Siamese Ponds Wilderness.

 East Branch Sacandaga River near Shanty Brook